 PBV units under the RAD program and HUD-VASH PBV set-aside vouchers do not count toward the 20 percent limitation when PBV assistance is attached to them.

 In addition, units that were previously subject to certain federal rent restrictions or were receiving another type of long-term housing subsidy provided by HUD are not subject to the cap.
-In order to be excepted, the unit must meet the following conditions:
+The unit must be covered under a PBV HAP contract that first became effective on or after April 18, 2017.